rrsalerno21/bootstrap-start/README.md

 # Rocky Salerno's Portfolio Website

 ## Description
-This repo contains the code for my portfolio.
+This repository contains the source code for rrsalerno21.github.io.

  It's like my personal online business card to highlight my work and gather leads for future projects.
 It's currently a work in progress.
-If you have any suggestions or would like to commit to it, feel free.
+Contact me if you have any suggestions.

 ## License
 Source code is licensed under the MIT license.

-Contents of this site are © Copyright 2017-2019 Alex Lende.
+Contents of this site are © Copyright 2020 Robert Salerno.
 All rights reserved.